The Arcadeo Gaming chair has 10 customizable zones of haptic feedback

 Once the chair is connected, its transducers react dynamically to on-screen noises, vibrating with gunshots, explosions and engine revs.
 There's also an app that lets users adjust each haptic point, customizing their responses for specific games and experiences.

-I gave the chair a spin at CES; not only was the memory foam padding super plush, but the actual vibrations struck a solid balance between strength and subtlety.
+I gave the chair a spin at CES.
+The memory foam padding was super plush, plus the actual vibrations struck a solid balance between strength and subtlety.
 The transducers didn't shake me out of my seat, but they were obvious, rumbling away with each major event on the screen.
-There are two sizes of the Arcadeo Gaming chair, and the one at CES happens to be the larger model -- this meant I had to lean forward a little and my back didn't totally touch the rear during the entire demo.
+There are two sizes of the Arcadeo Gaming chair, and the one at CES happens to be the larger model.
+This meant I had to lean forward a little, and my back didn't totally touch the rear during the entire demo.
 Still, the vibrations were obvious and added a wonderful layer of immersion to my headshots.

 Arcadeo Gaming plans to launch its chair later this year, and it's eyeing a price of $800.